Android Tutorial: Writing your own Content provider

 UriMatcher

-The code sample shows how to make use of the UriMatcher.
-This pattern is repeated within each of the CRUD methods, so ĺet’s digg into it.
+The previous code sample shows how to make use of the UriMatcher.
+The pattern is also repeated within each of the CRUD methods, so let's digg into it.

-As mentioned the UriMatcher keeps a map of path, int-pairs.
-When you initialize the UriMatcher you state for each URI which int-value belongs to it.
+When you initialize the UriMatcher you state for each URI which int value belongs to it.
 Now whenever you need to react diffently depending on the URI you use the UriMatcher.
-It’s match() method returns an int that you can use in a switch statement.
+It's match() method returns the int value used during initialization.
+And usually you use this within a switch statement.
 This switch statement has case branches for the constants used during initialization.
-In the end a UriMatcher is just another of Androids convenience-wrappers around a map.

 Adding records using insert()